Find Affordable College Courses

 Read More…

 The in-demand doctor’s degree programs at South Texas College of Law helped the school earn the #3 place on this year’s ranking of the most popular legal professions schools in the Southwest Region .
-Located in the city of Houston, South Texas College of Law is a private not-for-profit school with a fairly small student population.
+Located in the large city of Houston, South Texas College of Law is a private not-for-profit college with a fairly small student population.

 Of the 277 students majoring in legal professions at South Texas College of Law, 45% are male and 55% are female.